skillrepos/ccode/README.md

 ## 2. Choose where you want to run Claude Code.
 **Important note: Lab commands and screenshots reflect using terminal integration in Codespace/VS Code integration.
 Steps and functionality in other environments may vary!**

-If you would like to use the GitHub Codespace zero-install option that runs in a browser, skip to step 6.
+**If you would like to use the GitHub Codespace zero-install option that runs in a browser, skip to step 7**.
 Otherwise, continue with step 3.

 <br><br>